Lucia's Blog: "YOU HAVE LEFT YOUR FIRST LOVE"

 Consider the following about a church that forsakes and leaves her "first love."

-• "Or else I am coming to you and will remove your lampstand out of its place—unless you repent."
-My question is: Did this church cease to exist to all apperances?
+- "Or else I am coming to you and will remove your lampstand out of its place—unless you repent."
+My question is: Did this church cease to exist to all appearances?
 Perhaps not.
 It just had no lampstand when Jesus took it away.

-In Conclusion, it is impossible to worship and serve God with a divided heart and mind ("double minded," James 1:8).
+In Conclusion, it is impossible to worship and serve God with a divided heart and mind ("double-minded," James 1:8).
 God simply does not accept us on that basis.
-We must love the Lord with all of our heart, mind, soul and strength.
+We must love the Lord with all our heart, mind, soul, and strength.
 There is no other WAY!

-If for any circumstance or reason we have left or forsaken our "first love," let us resolve to remember, repent and start doing the first works in order that we might receive God's mercy and not be found naked.
-Let us be clothed with the first works and cover our nakedness so that God may be glorified by our beauty.
+If, for any circumstance or reason, we have left or forsaken our "first love," let us resolve to remember, repent, and start doing the first works so that we might receive God's mercy and not be found naked.
+Let us be clothed with the first works and cover our nakedness so that our beauty may glorify God.

 May the Lord help us to keep our "first love" and the light of our lampstand burning brightly.